|Website URL : http://www.mole-valley.gov.uk/index.cfm?articleid=34379|

 What properties have been bought so far?

-MVDC's first purchase has been the acquisition of the site of an ASDA superstore in South Wales.
+Mova's first purchase was the acquisition of the site of an ASDA superstore in South Wales.
 This cost £11.52m, (including costs), and provides a rental income of £599k pa, (a yield of 5.2%).
 The purchase is very low risk, being a freehold acquisition of a new building, (constructed 2012), let on a long lease, (expiring 2037), to a single tenant, (ASDA), with a very strong covenant, (ability to pay).
 The tenant is responsible for the repair, maintenance and insurance of the building.

 What else is Mole Valley doing to generate income?